AZaitzeff/tools_for_dna_binding_proteins/README.md

 ### Run make_data_train_test_far_from_test.py
 - this file generates the training and validation set that only contains sequences that are far away (as measured by BLAST percent identity) from the testing set
 - You can change how far away this limit is by changing the `PI_LIMIT` variable

-## Running the models
-For all the models, the data sets are determined by the `name` and `suffix` variables.

-### Nearest Neighbors
-- Run `nearest_nearbor_generation.py` to generate the fasfa files and bash scripts for blast.
-- Run the generated `blast` scripts
-- Run NN.py in code_for_models

-### LSTM, biLSTM
- Both of them assume that you have TensorFlow 2

-### XGBoost
-You need the embedding by ESM in a datafame to run Xgboost.py.
-For the provided data sets the embeddings are found at TODO and needs to go in your data folder under the name `fb_embed.csv`.

-## Generating the species data
-Running the code in `make_data_for_species_test.py` will generate the species data sets for the paper.
-Combine the bac and euk training sets to get the combined data set.
-Use the test set correspnding to the species kingdom in this case.

-## Generating the tables of the results
-The predictions of the models on the test sets used in the paper are in the results folder.

-This jupyter notebook `see_results.ipynb` contains the code for the metrics in the paper and can output all the figures used in the paper.